silverbulletmd/silverbullet/docs/Object Index.md

 After the initial index process, the index will be kept up-to-date incrementally.

+> **note** Asynchronous indexing lag
+> After saving a page (or external tools making updates to pages in your space) the index updates in the background and can lag a few seconds.
+A query run immediately after an edit _may_ return stale results for a bit.
+When this happens, wait briefly and re-run before drawing conclusions.

-To forcefully reindex your space, run the `Space: Reindex` command.
+To forcefully reindex your entire space, run the `Space: Reindex` command.
+Depending on the size of your space, this can take anywhere from a second to minutes or longer.

 ## Indexing process
 Objects are stored in your browser’s IndexedDB, implemented as a thin abstraction layer on top of [[API/datastore]].
 Objects are always attached to a particular page.